Here is a list of school holidays in Switzerland in 2020 and 2021 so that you can plan what to do and when if you have

 Swiss holiday schedules

 School holidays in Switzerland are set by the individual cantons.
 Swiss schools typically have five standard holidays each year: an autumn holiday of one to three weeks, a Christmas holiday of 1.5–2.5 weeks, a holiday around February/March of one to two weeks (generally referred to as a sport holiday, a carnival holiday, or a February holiday), a spring holiday around Easter of two weeks, and a summer holiday of 4–8 weeks – which need to be taken within certain periods.
-International schools will generally follow the same holiday dates as other schools within their canton, although they may have longer summer and Christmas breaks and there may be additional or different days off such as teacher training days.
+International schools in Switzerland generally follow the same holiday dates as other schools within their canton, although they may have longer summer and Christmas breaks and there may be additional or different days off such as teacher training days.
 Check with your child’s school for full details.

-Swiss families tend to spend school holiday periods getting together to celebrate festivities such as Christmas or Easter, going away on holidays or day trips, or planning activities for kids.
+Swiss families tend to spend school holiday periods getting together to celebrate festivities such as Christmas in Switzerland or Easter, going away on holidays or day trips, or planning activities for kids.
 The Swiss National Day, which is celebrated within individual communities, falls within school summer break.
 There may also be regional holidays which occur during school holidays in Switzerland, or that are celebrated with days off at regional level.